-Even if you can get the auto loans after bankruptcy letter of approval, you might have another problem.
+Even if you can get an auto loans after bankruptcy letter of approval, you might have another problem.
 The lender that you have found might not agree to the bankruptcy car loan terms that are set by the judge.

-Chapter 7 or Chapter 13 Bankruptcy Auto Loans.
+Chapter 7 or 13 Bankruptcy Auto Loans.

 Once you have the proper paperwork in place for an auto loan after chapter 7, you will be on your way to a dealership.
 The challenge is to find an auto loan lender who will offer a car loan with bankruptcy status.

 Many bad credit auto lenders will not choose to work with loans for people in bankruptcy.
-It takes an incredible amount of your time to apply over and over again to get a car loan after bankruptcy or car refinancing after bankruptcy, only to get rejected time after time.
+It takes an incredible amount of your time to apply over and over again to get a car loan after bankruptcy or car refinancing after bankruptcy, only to get rejected tie after time.